Rail transport in Ireland: Dublin to Westport/Ballina

 The line is served primarily by a 22000 Class DMU on Dublin–Westport.
 On the Manulla Junction – Ballina section a 2800 Class diesel railcar operates.

-There are 3 services a day from Heuston to Westport and 5 From Westport to Heuston Monday to Thursday and on Friday the 07:35 Heuston to Galway goes to Westport and the 09:08 Athlone to Westport goes to Galway and then the 17:10 Heuston to Athlone is extended to Westport and there is 5 trains from Westport to Heuston.
-There is also 1 service daily from Athlone to Westport Monday to Thursday.
-Journey times range from 3 hours 6 minutes to 3 hours 44 minutes.
+As of 2025 there are 5 services a day from Heuston to Westport and 6 From Westport to Heuston Monday to Thursday.
+On Friday, there is an additional 17:10 train from Heuston to Westport.
+There is also 07:08 morning service from Athlone to Westport during weekdays.
+Journey times range from 3 hours 12 minutes to 4 hours.

 Dublin to Gorey/Rosslare Europort

 Stations served on this line are: